davidarias/davidarias.github.io/_posts/2018-01-13-jupiter-lang.md

 * Code reuse through composition instead of inheritance.
 Deep hierarchies often are a source of incidental complexity.
 * Unix friendly: Its source code is stored in files, which is not the 'Smalltalk way', but this allow easy interaction with other Unix tools, like git, grep, IDE's/text editors etc..

-In my opinion Smalltalk ( and its cousin [Self](http://www.selflanguage.org/) ) are a very interesting programming languages.
-Seems that nowadays are relegated to niche/academic languages, due to some reasons beyond the scope of this article (although [Pharo](https://pharo.org/) has a quite active community), nevertheless, I think we can still learn a lot from this 'old' technologies.
+In my opinion Smalltalk and its cousin [Self](http://www.selflanguage.org/) are very interesting programming languages.
+Seems that nowadays are relegated to niche languages, due to reasons beyond the scope of this article (although [Pharo](https://pharo.org/) has a quite active community), nevertheless, I think we can still learn a lot from this 'old' technologies.

 Contributions are very much welcome.
 Just open a pull request or an issue in Github :)